lpp1985/ACRFAnnotator/FlowChart.md

                             return self._data[k]
 ```

-After testing, we could clearly find we fulfill out envisioning that the MultiRegexDict class supports automatic self-expandable and   regular expression fuzzy matching.
+After testing, we could clearly find we fulfill the envisioning that the **MultiRegexDict** class supports automatic self-expandable and   regular expression fuzzy matching.

 ```python
 # # code fot tsting